 Because the learning management system (LMS) is central to self-paced learners’ online experience, it must offer helpful functionality that is easy to use.
 Consistent organization and structure are two major contributors to the positive perception of an LMS.
 This is because students can spend more energy on learning content rather than on figuring out how to navigate content.
 All projects in the BSBA degree are organized in the same way, including consistent and persistent direct links to tech support and online tutoring services within the LMS.

-While allowing learners to choose their own path through a learning experience can be beneficial and is encouraged, often assessments do need to be completed sequentially.
+While allowing learners to choose their own path through a learning experience can be beneficial and is encouraged, oftentimes assessments do need to be completed sequentially.
 For this reason, the logic behind course organization and sequencing must be explicitly stated to learners.3, 6 This is can be seen in UW Flexible Option’s BSBA degree as a competency/assessment alignment map along with a suggested order and pace for completion.

 “…the Internet provides a new dimension for self-directed learning.
 Learner control, choice, and self-direction play a significant role in inquiry-based and problem-based learning models.
 Learners are accustomed to choice in exploration of the Internet, and expect at least some self-direction in their navigation of online course materials.”6